Melanie Griffith: 1969–1979: Career beginnings and first marriage

 Griffith's first onscreen appearances were as an extra in Smith!
 (1969) and The Harrad Experiment (1973).
-While on the set of the latter film, 14-year-old Griffith met actor Don Johnson, then 22.
-The two began dating, and the relationship culminated in a six-month marriage from January to July 1976.
-After divorcing Johnson, Griffith subsequently dated Ryan O'Neal.
-In her autobiography, A Paper Life, Tatum O'Neal alleged that Griffith dragged her into an orgy with Maria Schneider and a male hairdresser during the time of her father's relationship with Griffith.

 She had her first major role at age 17 in Arthur Penn's film noir Night Moves (1975), in which she portrayed a runaway teenager pursued across the United States by a private detective, portrayed by Gene Hackman.
 In the film, she controversially appeared onscreen nude in several scenes.
 Griffith's performance in Night Moves drew attention to her and she was subsequently cast in two 1975 films: the comedy Smile, playing a pageant contestant, and Stuart Rosenberg's The Drowning Pool, a thriller in which she portrayed the daughter of a Louisiana woman (played by Joanne Woodward) involved in a crime investigation.
 She was also named Miss Golden Globe for 1975, helping out at the Golden Globe Awards.
 A contemporaneous profile of Griffith in Newsweek addressed her image at the time, in which it was noted: "She has the body of a sensuous woman, the pouting, chipmunk face of a teenager, and the voice of a child–and, suddenly, she's showing them all."

+While on the set of The Harrad Experiment, 14-year-old Griffith met actor Don Johnson, then 22.
+The two began dating, and the relationship culminated in a six-month marriage from January to July 1976.
+After divorcing Johnson, Griffith subsequently dated Ryan O'Neal, who was 16 years her senior.
+In her autobiography, A Paper Life, Tatum O'Neal alleged that Griffith dragged her into an orgy with Maria Schneider and a male hairdresser during the time of her father's relationship with Griffith.

 In 1977, she had a supporting part playing a hitchhiker in the Lamont Johnson-directed sports drama One on One, where John Simon in his review of One on One wrote, "Griffith is miscast in a PG picture, where she is obliged to hide her one talent (or two depending on how you count it...them)".
 Griffith appeared in the Israeli experimental film The Garden, in which she portrayed a naked mute woman in Jerusalem whom a man mistakes for an angel.
 The same year, she had a supporting role in Joyride opposite Robert Carradine, in which she played a young woman who leaves California with her boyfriend, hoping to start a fishing company in Alaska.